tudelft3d/website/projects/geobim-benchmark/savigliano.md

 It is the IFC model of a residential building under construction in Rotterdam, the Netherlands.

-It was modelled during a research project in Politecnico di Torino, by L. Polia.
+It was modelled by Lorenzo Polia during a research in Politecnico di Torino, Department of Architecture and Design.

 The data represent the architectural model of the BIM.